sviktam1/draves-ai-jekyll/_features/4_open.md

   His generative algorithms are widely used commercially, artistically, and by personal enthusiasts of all stripes.
-In addition to the Paul Simon album cover and Stephen Hawking book cover depicted on this page, other prominent examples include a Super Bowl commerical by IBM, the Natalie Portman movie Annihilation, and Peter Chung's short in "The Animatrix".
+In addition to the Paul Simon album cover and Stephen Hawking book cover depicted below, other prominent examples include a Super Bowl commerical by IBM, the Natalie Portman movie Annihilation, and Peter Chung's short in "The Animatrix".
 </p>